ONNX

 PySDK supports AMD Ryzen™ AI version 1.2.

-To install AMD Ryzen™ AI, click to read installation instructions.
+To install AMD Ryzen™ AI, click this link to read installation instructions.

 The installation includes: (1) an NPU driver and (2) a "RyzenAI Software MSI installer."